arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing-2.md

 ```

 `let squareIsNotNegative n = square n >= 0` is the property you want to prove wrong.
-As you see, it's just a simple predicate.
-This is, in essence, the requirement (together with the subset of input values).
+As you see, it's just an ordinary function.
+This is, together with the properly forged input values, the requirement.

 In Hedgehog, the syntax is only slighly different: